s2k/seasides_fraction/README.md

 ##  A simple class modeling rational numbers in Ruby

-Yes, this class isn't necessary, because there already *is* `Rational` in Ruby which does exactly this.
+This class isn't necessary, because there already *is* `Rational` in Ruby which you should use instead of this one.
 However, _this_ code is created while working through J.B Rainsberger's [The World's Best Intro to TDD (WBITDD)](http://www.jbrains.ca/training/the-worlds-best-introduction-to-test-driven-development/).

-Welcome to your new gem!
-In this directory, you'll find the files you need to be able to package up your Ruby library into a gem.
-Put your Ruby code in the file `lib/seasides_rational`.
-To experiment with that code, run `bin/console` for an interactive prompt.

-TODO: Delete this and the text above, and describe your gem

 ## Installation